-^aGeneral Educational Development certificate. ^bStudents identified as English language learners (ELLs) at any time while attending Texas public schools (TPS). ^cStudents identified as ELLs at any time while attending Grades 9-12 in TPS. ^dStudents identified as ELLs in their last year in TPS. ^eStudents identified as homeless at any time while attending Grades 9-12 in TPS.
+^aTexas Certificate of High School Equivalency. ^bStudents identified as English language learners (ELLs) at any time while attending Texas public schools (TPS). ^aStudents identified as ELLs at any time while attending Grades 9-12 in TPS. ^aStudents identified as ELLs in their last year in TPS. ^aStudents identified as in foster care at any time while attending Grades 9-12 in TPS. ^aStudents identified as homeless at any time while attending Grades 9-12 in TPS.